-From: Sent: Monday, November 25, 2019 9:35 PM To: Subject: CityClerk Proposed Condo Development 66-68 Queen's Road To: City Clerk a nd All City Councillors From Re: Proposed C ondo Development for 66-68 Queen's Rd.
-I am writing to express my concerns about the development on Queen's Rd. as condos, has condos for sale Henry Street.
-T at why some so zoning on Que Heritage Design the road, where wn has several high rise condo developments already.
-I see that the MIX development, originally planned been converted to rental apartments of 500-800 sq. ft. at a cost of \$1500-\$2500.
-There are some 17 at 181 Hamilton Ave. at prices between \$400,000-\$795,000.
-Then we have the Star of the Sea condos or hey do not appear to be on the market yet.
+Re: Proposed Condo Development for 66-68 Queen's Rd.

+I am writing to express my concerns about the development on Queen's Rd.

+1. The downtown has several high rise condo developments already.
+I see that the MIX development, originally planned as condos, has been converted to rental apartments of 500-800 sq. ft. at a cost of \$1500-\$2500.
+There are some 17 condos for sale at 181 Hamilton Ave. at prices between \$400,000-\$795,000.
+Then we have the Star of the Sea condos on Henry Street.
+They do not appear to be on the market yet.
 Why?
-Do city councillors not have the responsibility to look or many condos are on the market in the city, that have not been purchased, before they change the en's Rd. to allow for another large condo building, especially on a site that has a National Ecclesiastical nation, and is within the city's designated heritage area.
-Will we be looking at another Vancouver down the downtown is littered in high rise developments in which the average person cannot possibly afford the remain unoccupied. • llors not work with many interested parties such as the church, community groups, architects, cial justice groups to come up with a use and design for this space which is fitting of it's designations. let it happen that in rezoning this area, you take away one of the few, if not the last open wild space of the area enjoy.
+Do city councillors not have the responsibility to look at why some so many condos are on the market in the city, that have not been purchased, before they change the zoning on Queen's Rd. to allow for another large condo building, especially on a site that has a National Ecclesiastical Heritage Designation, and is within the city's designated heritage area.
+Will we be looking at another Vancouver down the road, where the downtown is littered in high rise developments in which the average person cannot possibly afford to live, and which remain unoccupied .

+Can city councillors not work with many interested parties such as the church, community groups, architects, developers, social justice groups to come up with a use and design for this space which is fitting of it's designations.

+2. Please don't let it happen that in rezoning this area, you take away one of the few, if not the last open wild space that residents of the area enjoy.
 It is important to the physical and mental health of citizens that such spaces exist.

-3. Will he numb per of cars that this large building will undoubtedly produce cause traffic congestion in an already quite
+3. Will he number of cars that this large building will undoubtedly produce cause traffic congestion in an already quite busy area.